 Environment – dry windy conditions, air conditioning, fans and heaters can all affect the tear film leading to dry eye symptoms

 Contact lenses – these may remove moisture from the tear film and irritate the eye

-– there are certain systemic diseases that can cause dry eye, these include rheumatoid arthritis, thyroid disease, diabetes and lupus.
-Sjogrens syndrome is an autoimmune condition which causes dry eye and dry mouth because they body attacks the salivary glands and lacrimal glands reducing the production of saliva and tears.
-Trauma
+Medical conditions – there are certain systemic diseases that can cause dry eye, these include rheumatoid arthritis, thyroid disease, diabetes and lupus.
+Sjogrens syndrome is an autoimmune condition which causes dry eye and dry mouth because the body attacks the salivary glands and lacrimal glands reducing the production of saliva and tears.

-– it is not uncommon for eyes for be dry for a number of months following cataract surgery
+Previous eye surgery – it is not uncommon for eyes to be dry for a number of months following cataract surgery